 After leaving its Main Street location (moving to Federal Street in 2004), Nantucket Looms returns home, settling in at 51 Main Street where it exists today.

 The next generation.
-Liz’s daughter Bess Clarke officially joins the family as Chief Executive Officer.
-Today she along with Liz, Stephanie and Rebecca share ownership, ensuring the Nantucket Looms legacy of cottage-style living is honored and upheld.Meet the Owners
+Liz’s daughter, Bess Clarke, officially joins the family as Chief Executive Officer.
+After 40 years, Liz retires in 2014 and officially leaves the business in the trusted hands of Stephanie, Rebecca and Bess who ensure the Nantucket Looms legacy of cottage-style living is honored.Meet the Owners

-Shown left to right: Stephanie, Rebecca, Liz and Bess
+Shown left to right: Rebecca, Stephanie and Bess